zlabjp/nghttpx-ingress-lb/README.md

 ## Ingress class

-This controller supports `kubernetes.io/ingress.class` Ingress annotation.
+This controller supports the now deprecated `kubernetes.io/ingress.class` Ingress annotation.
 By default, the controller processes "nghttpx" class.
 It also processes the Ingress object which has no Ingress class annotation, or its value is empty.

+It also supports IngressClass resource if controller detects that API server supports it.
+For backward compatibility, the deprecated annotation takes precedence over IngressClass resource.
+The default IngressClass controller name is "zlab.co.jp/nghttpx".
+It supports `ingressclass.kubernetes.io/is-default-class` annotation.

 ## HTTP